 Yet, in spite of death and decimation, bugs are, in fact, beneficial.
 Well, maybe not mosquitos (or fleas), but bugs spur innovation.
 Insects can help us become healthier, fight disease, and, according to the author, perhaps help us “end our antibacterial plight.”
 Not to mention the increasingly apparent health benefits of eating bugs.
 Seriously!
 ‘Micro-livestock,’ as those within the field call them, contain significantly more calcium and iron than meats commonly consumed in the Western world.
 Other bug benefits include “first responders” that gnaw through decay, pest-controlling insects that save billions of dollars per year in the US alone, and the positive affects bugs have had on 21st century medicine.

 What I took away from this book is for every bad bug, there is a good bug.
 Do I have a greater appreciation for these creepy-crawlies?
 Uh, sure.
-Other than mosquitoes.
-Lastly, I might mention that this book is not for the weak-stomached, as the author describes exterminators who allow bed-bugs to feed on their arms (and he tries it himself), the horrific symptoms of those with yellow fever, and other gut-wrenching, stomach-churning matter.
+Other than mosquitos.
+Lastly, I might mention that this book is not for the weak-stomached, as the author describes exterminators who allow bed-bugs to feed on themselves, symptoms of those with yellow fever, and other stomach-churning matter.
 Overall, the content of this book was fascinating, if at times appalling, and the writing good, if at times dense.
 You know, dense like the jungle.
-Where there are lots of bugs.
+Where there are lots of…bugs!!!